-I encourage you to get into the habit of saying loving things to yourself because when you do, you enable yourself to see hope in the midst of despair.
+I encourage you to get into the habit of saying loving things to yourself.
+When you do, you enable yourself to see hope in the midst of despair.
 That is what we all need right now.

-To be politically strong, we need to be personally strong, and we do this by consistently acting as our own nurturing teacher, coach, parent, and friend.
+To be politically strong, we need to be personally strong.
+And we do this by consistently acting as our own nurturing teacher, coach, parent, and friend.
 If you would like to read more how to do this, you can read about showing yourself love and compassion here, here, and here.
-You can also read about self-love questions and practices here.
+And you can also read about self-love questions and practices here.

-Second, in order to nurture yourself, you also need to take time regularly to be silent, to meditate, to practice loving visualization, or to pray, even if it is just for one or two minutes.
+Second, in order to nurture yourself, you also need to take time regularly to be silent.
+In this silence, you can meditate, practice loving visualization, or pray, even if it is just briefly.
+These acts of contemplation make a difference.

-Several summers ago, I was teaching Asian philosophy course at a local university, and we were reading about the Buddhist practice of meditation.
+Several summers ago, I was teaching Asian philosophy course at a local university.
+We were reading about the Buddhist practice of meditation.
 One of my students asked me what the purpose of meditation was.
-To be honest, at that time, I really did not know how to answer this question.
-I had tried to practice meditation in the past, and I had been relatively unsuccessful.
+And to be honest, at that time I really did not know how to answer this question.
+I had tried to practice meditation in the past.
+And I had been relatively unsuccessful.

-But as I thought about my student’s question for several days, I suddenly realized that the purpose of meditation and all contemplative practices is to create a space for wisdom, compassion, and for the Divine to show itself in our lives.
-Our lives are incredibly stressful, and quite often, we rush through our day filled with worry, with fear, with anger.
+But as I thought about this question, I realized that the purpose of meditation and all contemplative practices.
+It is to create a space for wisdom, compassion, and for the Divine to show itself in our lives.
+Our lives are incredibly stressful.
+Quite often, we rush through our day filled with worry, with fear, with anger.

 In this mindset, we are not able to face the challenges in our life in a productive way.
-In order to release negative emotions that cloud our thinking and to replace them with love and wisdom, we must give ourselves time to let these feelings go and to look at the world and people in a different way.
-When we engage in any kind of contemplative practice, we give ourselves this chance.
+In order to work with chaotic emotions that cloud our thinking and to replace them with love and wisdom, we must give ourselves time to let these feelings go.
+And we need space to look at the world and people in a different way.
+When we engage in any kind of contemplative practice, we give ourselves this space.

 I want a world in which every single person has love and the opportunities to develop their knowledge and skills and to pursue their unique purpose.
-I want a world in which people treat each other and the earth with respect and work together to create a more just, beautiful, and equal world.
+And I want a world in which people treat each other and the earth with respect.
+I want a world where people work together to create a more just, beautiful, and equal world.

 At night as I am falling asleep, I have begun visualizing this kind of world.
 Now I know we have a long way to go to achieve such a world.
-I also know that merely thinking about such a world will not bring it about, but here is what I have noticed.
+And I also know that merely thinking about such a world will not bring it about.
+But here is what I have noticed.
 When I visualize a world like this, it fills me with a deep sense of peace.